bradkav/bradkav.github.io/code.md

 <br>
 **runDM** - {% include icon-github.html username="bradkav" %}/ [runDM](https://github.com/bradkav/runDM)

-*A tool (in Mathematica and Python) for calculating the running of the couplings of Dark Matter (DM) to the Standard Model (SM) in simplified models with vector mediators.*
+*A tool (in Mathematica and Python) for calculating the running of the couplings of Dark Matter (DM) to the Standard Model (SM) in simplified models with vector mediators.
+Useful for exploring the complementarity between DM direct detection (low energy) and LHC searches (high energy).*

-**ATLASfits** - {% include icon-github.html username="bradkav" %}/ [ATLASfits](https://github.com/bradkav/ATLASfits)
+**DiphotonFits** - {% include icon-github.html username="bradkav" %}/ [DiphotonFits](https://github.com/bradkav/DiphotonFits)

-*ATLASfits is a collection of Python code (and a couple of data files) which allows you to perform fits to the (binned, digitised) ATLAS diphoton invariant mass spectrum, from the initial Run-II results (Dec 2015).
-Essentially a worked example in statistics.*
+*DiphotonFits is a collection of Python code (and a couple of data files) which allows you to perform fits to the (binned, digitised) ATLAS diphoton invariant mass spectrum, from the initial Run-II results (Dec 2015).
+Essentially a worked example in statistics, allowing you to reproduce the results of [arXiv:1601.07330](http://arxiv.org/abs/1601.07330).*

 **EarthShadow** {% include icon-github.html username="bradkav" %}/ [EarthShadow](https://github.com/bradkav/EarthShadow)